drwpow/blog/posts/responsive-type-scales-in-css.md

 which is how type works.
 Typography is less about absolute sizes, and is more about how much bigger or smaller one size is to another (how one “relates” to another).

-_But if this nests, won’t this be a pain to keep track of?_ If you’re working in components, it’s probably smart to reset the font size back to `1rem` (root font size) so you don’t have to worry about it:
+_But if this nests, won’t this be a pain to keep track of when you’re several components deep?_ If you’re working in components, it’s probably smart to reset the font size back to `1rem` (root font size) so sizes within a component are predictable:

 ```css
 .MyComponent {